daniel-mersch/Udacity/Part1/README.md

 * client_secret
 * subscription_id

-The informations are collected from the environment after a successful login to azure via the CLI.
-The only variable you have to enter is the ressource group, where the Packer image will be stored.
+These informations are collected from the environment after a successful login to Azure via the CLI (àz login`).
+The only variable you have to submit is the ressource group, where the Packer image will be stored.

 * managed_image_resource_group_name